SirJohanot/library-react/README.md

 # library-react
-A front-end application built for the library-spring project, built with React JS
+A front-end application for the library-spring project, built with React JS